evan-erdos/evan-erdos.github.io/_posts/2014-08-20-counterpoint.md

 ---
 layout: post
-title: Counterpoint v1.18.3
+title: Counterpoint
+version: 1.18.3
-permalink: 3d/counterpoint/
+permalink: /3d/counterpoint/
-tag: 3D
+tag: [3D, GameDev]
+img: /rsc/3d/counterpoint/terrain.png
 ---

+It's large, industrial, and has a totally slick [rocket][] housed in the center.

 I seem to gravitate towards radial architecture when I set out to draft a building.
 I also seem to cling to words from a bygone era to describe new technology: Draft?
 Nobody uses drafting tables anymore, it's all CAD!